The Best Radon Detector to Make Your Home Safer

 7. Which place should I put my radon detector?

 Long-term tests can last more than 90 days.
-They are usually more precise because they can account for fluctuations in seasonal and daily radon levels.
+They are usually more precise because they can account for seasonal and daily fluctuations in radon levels.

 9. What can I do if my device has high radon levels?
 Do you know what to do?